IvanUkhov/blog/_posts/2019-07-08-conversion.md

 # Solution

-Let $$A$$ and $$B$$ be two random variables modeling the conversion rates of the two variants, variant A and variant B. Furthermore, let $$f$$ be the probability density function of the joint distribution of $$A$$ and $$B$$.
+Let $$A$$ and $$B$$ be two random variables modeling the conversion rates of the two variants, variant A and variant B. Furthermore, let $$p$$ be the probability density function of the joint distribution of $$A$$ and $$B$$.
 In what follows, concrete values assumed by the variables are denoted by $$a$$ and $$b$$, respectively.